Max Kadushin: "Organic Thinking" (1938)

 Generally regarded as Kadushin's most important work, this volume establishes the fundamentals of Kadushin's philosophy—value-concepts, indeterminacy of belief, and normal mysticism—in a relatively straightforward manner.
 Although much of the work consists of textual analysis, the influence of Alfred North Whitehead is more apparent in this volume than in any of Kadushin's other works.

 "The Rabbinic Mind" (1952)

 This volume, which focuses almost entirely on Talmudic hermeneutics, builds on both of his previous works.

 "Worship and Ethics" (1964)

 This volume focuses primarily on rabbinic moral theology and Jewish mysticism.
 It is notable, among other reasons, for Kadushin's relative denunciation of Kabbalah as a tradition with which traditional rabbinic philosophy cannot easily be reconciled.
 Kadushin sees more practical value in normal mysticism, the complex but decidedly non-supernatural everyday religious experience of any pious and observant Jew.

 "A Conceptual Commentary to the Mekilta" (1969)

-In this work, Kadushin outlined his approach to understanding and analyzing Rabbinic texts, specifically the Aggada, and henceforth utilized his principles to provide a commentary to the Mekhilta d'Rabbi Ishmael (utilized the critical Lauterbach edition), divided into segments from Tractate Pisha and Tracate Beshalach.
+In this work, Kadushin outlined his approach to understanding and analyzing Rabbinic texts, specifically the Aggada, and henceforth used his principles to provide a commentary to the Mekhilta d'Rabbi Ishmael (used the critical Lauterbach edition), divided into segments from Tractate Pisha and Tracate Beshalach.